-Alternate National Legislative Director
+National Legislative Director

-John Risch is the former North Dakota State Legislative Director for the United Transportation Union, serving in that capacity from 1986-2009.
-In 2009, he was appointed to serve as the UTU’s alternate national legislative director and in 2011, he was elected to that position.
+Brother Risch is a former North Dakota State Legislative Director for the United Transportation Union, serving in that capacity from 1986 to 2009, and is a member of Local 1344 at Mandan, N.D.

 Risch is a graduate of Bismarck State College and earned a bachelor’s degree in Labor Studies from Antioch University of Yellow Springs, Ohio, where he studied collective bargaining, labor history, labor law, world labor movements and other issues related to labor.

-While serving as the North Dakota State Legislative Director, he testified hundreds of times at the that state’s legislature.
+While serving as the North Dakota State Legislative Director, he testified hundreds of times at that state’s legislature.
 He was also appointed by the governor to the Education Action Commission and Occupational Therapy Board.
-He was appointed chairman of the state’s Minimum Wage Commission twice, once by a Democratic labor commissioner and once by a Republican labor commissioner.
+He was appointed Chairperson of the state’s Minimum Wage Commission twice, once by a Democratic labor commissioner and once by a Republican labor commissioner.
 In that role, he led efforts to raise the minimum wage and improve issues of the workplace, including extending minimum wage coverage to farm workers, something the federal law and most states exempt from coverage.
-In addition, Risch has testified before both the U.S. Senate and House committees representing transportation workers.
+In addition, Risch has testified before both the U.S. Senate and House of Representatives’ committees representing transportation workers.